 The Prosection Laboratory Attendants (along with Mr. McMillian) will be working with you on a day-in day-out basis.
-The LAs will post their lab working schedules and their contact information on a Google document (the link will be provided to you).
-They will distinguish themselves from students enrolled in the course by wearing bluecoats and/or name tags.
-You are not limited to dissecting while they are in the lab; however, you may find their presence useful, especially as you begin your first assignments.
-Their primary purpose is to keep you from getting bogged down because of uncertainty and to keep you progressing with your work so that you do not become frustrated and thus delayed in moving onto new assignments.
+The LAs will post their lab working schedules and their contact information on the whiteboards in the prosection lab.
+They will distinguish themselves from students enrolled in the course by wearing bluecoats.
+You are not limited to dissecting while they in the lab; however, you may find this quite useful as you begin your first assignments.
+The primary purpose is to keep you from getting bogged down because of uncertainty, to keep you progressing with your work so that you do not become frustrated and thus delayed in moving onto new assignments.